sci2pro/wowdata/README.md

 ## **Serialization That Humans Can Read**

-Every WowData pipeline can be serialized into a human-readable form.
+Every WowData™ pipeline can be serialized into a human-readable form.

 Serialization is not configuration for machines—it is a **cognitive artifact** for people.